theburaq/Multiclass-Weed-Image-Classification-Project/README.md

 Weed infestation is a critical challenge in sustainable agriculture, impacting crop yields and increasing reliance on herbicides.
 This project addresses the need for precise weed identification by leveraging deep learning to classify 8 distinct weed categories using over 17,000 RGB images.
 The project also features a user-friendly web application interface developed using Streamlit for real-time weed classification.

 ## 🔍 Objective
 The goal is to develop a model that can help farmers automate the identification of various weed species, reducing manual effort and improving crop yield.
+We experimented on weed datasets by DeepWeed using two CNN architectures namely ResNet-50 and Inception-v3, and compare the results.

 ## 💡 Features
 * **Multiclass Classification:** Classifies 8 distinct weed categories.